- New legislation approved by the General Assembly provides special needs military families with more educational options for their children.

 Heritage Foundation policy analysts Leslie Burke and Anne Ryland have extensively researched the challenges of meeting the educational needs of military families.
 In a 2017 report they cited a Military Times survey that found “35 percent of respondents said that dissatisfaction with their child’s education was a ‘significant factor’ in their decision to remain in or leave military service.”
 With 43 percent of active-duty service members parenting school-aged children, it is clear that this is one issue capable of impacting combat readiness.

 Access to quality education options doesn’t need to be a make or break issue for service members, and state legislators can play an integral role in ensuring that it isn’t.
-The North Carolina General Assembly has already taken encouraging steps towards making school choice for military-connected children a reality.
+The North Carolina General Assembly has already taken encouraging steps toward making school choice for military-connected children a reality.

 On the whole, military families relocate approximately ten times more often than civilian families, according to CNN.
 Education research suggests that student mobility can significantly impact academic achievement.
-This location fluidity is one of the many reasons active-duty families in North Carolina stand to benefit from provisions in the 2017-2019 state budget to allow children whose parents or legal guardians are active duty military personnel to be eligible for up to $9,000 to be deposited into an Education Savings Account (ESA).
+This location fluidity is one of the many reasons active-duty families in North Carolina stand to benefit from provisions in the 2017-2019 state budget to allow special needs children whose parents or legal guardians are active duty military personnel to be eligible for up to $9,000 to be deposited into an Education Savings Account (ESA).
 An ESA is an account established to help families pay for such items as private school tuition, textbooks, tutoring and other educational expenses.

 According to the Heritage Foundation report, the cost of administering Department of Defense schools is just over $26,000 per student.
 Yes, you read that right, $26,000!
 It’s well above the North Carolina state average of $8,887 per pupil, and even eclipses New York’s average expenditure of $20,000 per pupil.
 The expenses associated with keeping these DoD schools afloat are enormous.
 Justification for sustaining this excessive spending behavior falls flat when compared with the opportunity to provide military families with common-sense education options for their children.